Crimsonblock/aneirin/readme.md

 Section to be written

 ### Todos
 Aneirin is far from complete.
-You can find what is left to be done for v1 in this section:
+You can find what is left to be done for v1.0.0 in this section:

+- [ ] Write the "Run Aneirin with docker
 - [ ] Write the "Run Aneirin from source" section in the readme

 Server:

+- [x] Function to process uploaded files
+- [ ] Endpoints:
   - [x] Endpoint to receive file chunk and write it to the file
-- [ ] Function to process uploaded files
   - [ ] Endpoint to start processing uploaded files
+  - [ ] Endpoint to retrieve tracks information
+  - [ ] Endpoint to tracks/album/artists in the database
-- [ ] Add authentication Endpoint
+  - [ ] Endpoint to retrieve MPD
-- [ ] Add Playlists
+  - [ ] Endpoint to retrieve a track's segment
 - [ ] Add support for MySql/MariaDB

 Admin client:
 - [x] Add upload file functionality with http
-- [ ] Add authentication page
+- [ ] Add Album management page
-- [ ] Add user management page
+- [ ] Add Artists management page

 Player client:
+- [ ] Basic player UI
+- [ ] Support for endpoints
+  - [ ] To search for tracks/albums/artists
-- [ ] Everything so far
+  - [ ] To start playing music